 Some companies will provide excellent service, but their rates may be higher.
 Other providers will have lower premiums.
 They may not offer convenient tools like an app or an online claims process.

-Now you likely have an idea of which companies rank high in customer service, which have the best rates, and so on.
+Now you likely have an idea of which companies rank high in customer service, which has the best rates, and so on.

 It’s time to start comparing plans.
 Pick a few of your preferred providers and look at the plans they offer.